 Albeit my third confinement, it was my first time hiring a confinement lady.
-My friend gave me a few numbers to call and we were very lucky to have found a good one.
+My friend gave me a few numbers to call, and we were fortunate to have found a good one.

 Frankly, whether or not a confinement lady is regarded as excellent is very subjective.
-It varies in accordance to individual’s requirements and preferences.
-A person’s strength can be regarded as her weakness too.
-For me, I was very pleased that my confinement nanny took the initiative to decide on the menu for dinner.
+It varies per individual’s requirements and preferences.
+A person’s strength can be considered as her weakness too.
+For me, I was delighted that my confinement nanny took the initiative to decide on the menu for dinner.
 But another household which she worked for subsequently was not happy that she did not consult the family beforehand.

 With all the positive experiences garnered, I decided to list out the key considerations to look out for when hiring a confinement lady.

 Prepare well in advance.
 Know what you want.